sway-am/Rep_CCGC/README.md

 [![visitors][visitors-img]][adgc-url]

-An official source code for paper Cluster-guided Contrastive Graph Clustering Network , accepted by AAAI 2023.
+An official source code for paper [Re] Reproducibility Study : Cluster-guided Contrastive Graph Clustering Network.
 Any communications or issues are welcomed.
 Please contact prakhar.pratapsingh.cd.cse22@itbhu.ac.in.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------